ashtapadhi/Secure-Public-Transportation-Booking-System/README.md

 - **HTTPS:** Ensures secure communication between the client and server.
 - **Password Hashing:** User passwords are hashed before storing in the database.
 - **Session Expiry:** Sessions are validated against expiry time during requests.
+- **Data Encryption:** User data is encrypted before storing in the database.